 Meth Induced Psychosis Symptoms

-Like any withdrawal symptoms, experience may vary from individual to individual.
+Like any withdrawal symptoms, severity may vary from individual to individual.
 Generally, meth induced psychosis symptoms may include:

 - Hallucinations (auditory, visual, olfactory, tactile, or gustatory)